Private EHCP assessments — the platform drafts your evidence pack | EHCP Clarity

 Comprehensive needs profile across all four SEN areas, clear recommendations for SEN provision required, opinion on whether mainstream resources can meet needs, comparison with EHCP-level provision, and specific Section F-style recommendations (hours, frequency, qualifications).
 Generic clinical reports are less useful than EHCP-focused ones.

-Can I get the LA to pay for private assessments?
+Can I get the local authority to pay for private assessments?

-Generally no, but: (1) the LA must commission appropriate professional advice during EHC needs assessment — if it does not, you can challenge; (2) LGSCO sometimes orders cost recovery for unreasonable LA decisions; (3) some legal aid options exist via Exceptional Case Funding for very limited cases; (4) some assessors offer reduced fees or payment plans.
+Generally no, but: (1) the local authority must commission appropriate professional advice during EHC needs assessment — if it does not, you can challenge; (2) LGSCO sometimes orders cost recovery for unreasonable local authority decisions; (3) some legal aid options exist via Exceptional Case Funding for very limited cases; (4) some assessors offer reduced fees or payment plans.

 No — they sit alongside.
-The LA must still seek its own EP advice during assessment.
-Your private report supplements the LA's evidence and is often more detailed, more child-centred, and more EHCP-focused.
+The local authority must still seek its own EP advice during assessment.
+Your private report supplements the local authority's evidence and is often more detailed, more child-centred, and more EHCP-focused.
 Both end up in the Section K appendices.

 Sources and further reading